Plan and Prepared – Recommendations

 Self-Powered AM/FM/NOAA Weather Radio w/ Flashlight, Solar Power & Cell Phone Charger – Hand crank emergency radio and flash light.
 Is also solar powered and will allow you to recharge your cell phone.

 This is one I recommend for anyone wanting a small (weighs about 2.5 oz) but powerful and durable pocket flashlight!
 It is even waterproof.
 This is my EDC flashlight.
-This one costs only about $7

 In addition, I have a Goal Zero solar panel for recharging things like AA batteries in my GHB.
 That would come in quite handy in extended disaster scenarios!